 “Because the age-old property laws I have helped change in states in every region of the country were widely considered impossible to reform, I hope my work inspires others to engage in law and policy work to address injustices, no matter how resistant to change these injustices may appear to be.” — Thomas W. Mitchell

 Thomas W. Mitchell is a property law scholar, who is working to reform laws and develop policy solutions to address the mechanisms that deprive Black and other disadvantaged American families of their land, homes, and real estate wealth.
 A MacArthur “Genius Grant” Fellow, he is the principal drafter of the Uniform Partition of Heirs Property Act (UPHPA) of 2010.
-In fall 2022, he will join the faculty at Boston College of Law as Professor of Law and the second holder of the Robert F. Drinan, SJ, Chair.
+He is the Robert Drinan, S.J., Professor and Director of the Initiative on Land, Housing & Property Rights at Boston College of Law.

 Growing up in San Francisco, Mitchell witnessed displacement of Black residents and businesses that occurred in part because the people affected lacked secure property rights.
 As he came to realize, property ownership is one of the most reliable tickets to the American Dream.
 When strong property rights have been instituted, urban and rural Black families and other vulnerable people are enabled to build wealth and preserve important aspects of their history and culture, despite predatory policies and laws that have long been used to marginalize these same communities.